OpenEFT/openeft/coding_convention.md

 // along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 //----------------------------------------------------------------------
 ```
-Where YYYY in the license's first line will be replaced by the current year.
+Where YYYY in the first line will be replaced by the current year.
 * License must hold both the notice and the GPL free software note.

 # Formatting
+* It's inspired by C coding style in the Linux Kernel but we code in C++ in this project.

 ```C++
 #include <iostream>